rhinoceraptor/door/README.md

 I added some code to load the HID codes from json files, and for validating cards in [checkCard.py](https://github.com/rhinoceraptor/RPiMagstripe/blob/master/scripts/checkCard.py), and for storing card hashes in [programCard.py](https://github.com/rhinoceraptor/RPiMagstripe/blob/master/scripts/programCard.py).

 This repo also contains scripts for installing to /opt/magstripe on the Raspberry Pi, installing python dependancies, and for installing a crontab so [checkCard.py](https://github.com/rhinoceraptor/RPiMagstripe/blob/master/scripts/checkCard.py) will run at boot.

-Running
-> bash install.sh

-as root should get everything running.
-I have been running it on Arch Linux Arm for the Raspberry Pi.